Alaska National Interest Lands Conservation Act (ANILCA) Agreements

 Credentials/Documentation

 The partner must maintain current information in the System for Award Management (SAM) until receipt of final payment.
 This requires review and update to the information at least annually after the initial registration, and more frequently if required by changes in information.
 System for Award Management (SAM) means the Federal repository into which an entity must provide information required for the conduct of business as a Cooperative.
 Additional information about registration procedures may be found at the SAM Internet site (currently at https://www.sam.gov).
 Also, the partner must immediately inform the U.S. Forest Service if they or any of their principals are presently excluded, debarred, or suspended from entering into covered transactions with the Federal Government according to the terms of 2 CFR Part 180.
 Additionally, should the partner or any of their principals receive a transmittal letter or other official Federal notice of debarment or suspension, they shall notify the U.S. Forest Service without undue delay.
 This applies whether the exclusion, debarment, or suspension is voluntary or involuntary.
-This program is excluded from coverage under 2 CFR 200, Subpart E - Cost Principles.
+This program is subject to coverage under 2 CFR 200, Subpart E - Cost Principles.

 What is the process for applying and being award this assistance?